 The Masters program in K-12 Educational Administration prepares aspiring educators for leadership positions in public, charter and private school settings.
 The program is committed to developing school-level leadership for powerful and equitable teaching and learning and to ensuring students meet the state standards for leadership preparation.
 Most students complete the program in 2-3 years while working.
 Successful graduates qualify to apply to the Michigan Department of Education for Administrator Certification with Elementary and Secondary Endorsements.

-Starting fall 2013, this program will be offered in three locations.
-At two of these locations, on MSU’s main campus in East Lansing and at Seaholm High School in Birmingham, Michigan, the Masters program in K-12 Educational Administration is well established and continues to train effective school leaders for Michigan.
-In fall 2013, we will launch a third location at the MSU Detroit Center in Detroit, Michigan, where our core classes will be purposefully tailored to the particular needs of urban school leaders.
+The Master of Arts in K-12 Educational Administration is now available in three locations: on MSU's main campus in East Lansing, at Seaholm High School in Birmingham, Michigan, and at the MSU Detroit Center in Detroit, Michigan, where our core classes will be purposefully tailored to the particular needs of urban school leaders.

 Core studies challenge students to progressively develop knowledge and skills for effective school-level leadership including:

 - Leadership practices responsive to contemporary demands for ambitious instruction, student achievement and school accountability;

 - The improvement and management of school organizations;

 - The use of inquiry to understand relationships between teaching, learning and school organizations;